 The end of the moratorium on eviction strikes fear in my heart, and it should strike fear in most Members’ hearts, because we know what is coming for so many families with children in our constituencies who have done nothing wrong, but are at the end of section 21 evictions.
 My local authority, the London Borough of Merton, has had 24 two-bedroom properties available since 1 April; that is less than one a week.
 It has had six three-bedroom properties available; that is one a month.
 The families who are going to be evicted over the next few months face years in temporary accommodation.
 What support is the Minister giving local councils to ensure that the temporary accommodation that these families find, which will be long term in anybody’s imagination, is fit for them and allows them to remain in their jobs, in their schools and close to their support networks?

 We have invested a great deal of money in local authorities throughout this crisis, as the hon.
 Lady knows.
 I have described to her the accommodation programme, which invests £263 million in 3,000 units to house the long-term homeless.
-We have just announced an affordable homes programme, which will result in something like 180,000 affordable homes being built over the next cycle, about half of which will be for a discounted rent.
+We have just announced an affordable homes programme, which will result in the building of some 180,000 affordable homes being built over the next cycle, about half of which will be for a discounted rent.
 I encourage her to take up her concerns with the Mayor of London to ensure that he is building out the right number of homes, which he has pledged—and has thus far failed—to do.

 As the Minister will know, a number of new restrictions were introduced in my constituency earlier this week to try to bring down the spread of covid.
 I have received a number of emails from constituents concerned that they may be at risk of eviction.
 Can my right hon.
 Friend give assurances that no evictions will take place in areas such as Warrington where local restrictions are in force?